-Students who believe that their circumstances meet the conditions to submit a petition, who meet with their academic advisor and it is agreed they meet the requirements for a petition, should then, and only then, submit a petition to the Assistant Dean of Student Experience.
-Upon review it will be a) sent back for more information b) denied if alternatives are available and need to be pursued by the student (as stated above) or c) forwarded to the ad hoc Committee on Academic Rules and Policies for review and decision if an exception will be granted.
-Please note, the timeline for petitions to be reviewed by the ad hoc Committee on Academic Rules and Policies may vary depending on time of year.
-Students should expect a minimum of 5 business days for a response.
+Students who believe that their circumstances meet the conditions to submit a petition, who meet with their academic advisor, and it is agreed they meet the requirements for a petition, should submit a petition to the Assistant Dean of Student Experience.
+Upon review it will be a) sent back for more information b) denied if alternatives are available and need to be pursued by the student or c) forwarded to the ad hoc Committee on Academic Rules and Policies for review and decision if an exception will be granted.